mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 It concludes by proposing that understandings of CGD&P pedagogies can be enriched in two dimensions, firstly in design and secondly in a deeper theoretical understanding of concepts of agency development.

+_Shifting forms of agency_
+Returning to the dilemma regarding the difficulty of maintaining a learning design requiring heroic levels of transformational agency, and the difficulty of replicating such conditions, While there is clearly value in TADS as a concept in early stages of design, in particular as analytical tool, I lean more towards Gutiérrez's framing of equity and diversity in learning design overall as a goal to work towards.

+The discussion above concerning shifting forms of agency can be developed further using the concepts from Gutierrez and Rogoff.

+Specifically,  to encompass, equity, diversity, enacted, concrete, thus towards inclusion.

+Given the mutuality of the DBR approach of the research process, and the development of relational equity in the process of specialisation [Gutierrez], the process aligns with a utopian approach to design research

+**Gap in research in designing for agency**

+Existing concepts of computational, technological, and gaming fluency within constructionism are contain limitations.

+Firstly, the fracturing of varied forms of fluency dependant of different domains, shift focus to the domain specific context, and use of tools involved rather than the underlying commonalities of the evolving community experience.
+Thus I propose a socio-cultural view of participant agency as a  candidate to design for than domain fluency.

+Secondly, the potentially individualised approach as surfaced by Vossoughi [].
+This research frames agency as a group process rather than an individual attribute.
+It has surfaced dimensions of agency including fluidity of technical practice, and expressive, relational characteristics of an emerging inclusive, idioculture.

+There is a challenge in communicating the value of this framing of the research to practitioners.

 <!-- It concludes by proposing that understandings of CGD&P pedagogies can be enriched in two dimensions, firstly in design and secondly in a deeper theoretical understanding of concepts of agency development.   -->